Venise

 Hotel Flora Mid-range

-A charming house at the end of a lane off via XXII Marzo, a secret garden for breakfast, impeccably family-run.
+Charming guesthouse tucked at the end of a dead end off via XXII Marzo, secret garden for breakfast, spotless family-run hospitality.

 Check availability